 Sadly, once you have your bottle of wine, there is not much that can be done to make it less sweet.
 You could try to blend the sweet wine with a dry wine to decrease the sweetness of the blend.
 You can also try adding in sparkling water to lower the sweetness, but then you would have a watered-down version of wine.

-So, instead of try to figure out how to make wine less sweet, why not opt for a richer wine at the store?
+Instead of trying to figure out how to make wine less sweet, why not opt for a richer wine at the store?
 Here are some famous favorites, so you won’t have to worry about changing flavors.

 1. Mayacamas Vineyards Cabernet Sauvignon 2014 ($125)